rickylai248/BudgetAssistantProject/README.md

 **Begin Now For a Brighter Future!**
 - Quick and easy tool to calculate average expenses
 - For people of all ages regardless of experience
-- Easy frugal / minimalism lifestyle!
+- Frugal / minimalism lifestyle!
 #